 Major battles and events of the war, including the role of the USS Constitution, the burning of the Capitol and the White House, and the Battle of New Orleans

-On a map of New England, locate cities and towns that played important roles in the development of the textile, machinery, and whaling industries and the China trade in the 18th and 19th centuries and give examples of the short- and long-term benefits and costs of these industries.
+On a map of New England, locate cities and towns that played important roles in the development of the textile and machinery industries, whaling, shipping, and the China trade in the 18th and 19th centuries and give examples of the short- and long-term benefits and costs of these industries.

 Explain 19th century conflicts between Native Peoples and national, state, and local governments in the United States over land ownership and rights to self-government.